-Figure 2 shows a detailed timing diagram for the serial interface of the AD7452.
-The serial clock provides the conversion clock and also controls the transfer of data from the device during conversion. \overline{CS} initiates the conversion process and frames the data transfer.
-The falling edge of \overline{CS} puts the track-and-hold into hold mode and takes the bus out of three-state.
+Figure 2 and Figure 3 show detailed timing diagrams for the serial interface of the AD7450A and the AD7440, respectively.
+The serial clock provides the conversion clock and also controls the transfer of data from the devices during conversion. $\overline{\text{CS}}$ initiates the conversion process and frames the data transfer.

+The falling edge of $\overline{\text{CS}}$ puts the track-and-hold into hold mode and takes the bus out of three-state.
 The analog input is sampled and the conversion is initiated at this point.
 The conversion requires 16 SCLK cycles to complete.

-Once 13 SCLK falling edges have occurred, the track-and-hold goes back into track on the next SCLK rising edge, as shown at Point B in Figure 2.
-On the 16^{th} SCLK falling edge, the SDATA line goes back into three-state.
-If the rising edge of $\overline{\text{CS}}$ occurs before 16 SCLKs have elapsed, the conversion is terminated and the SDATA line goes back into three-state.
+Once 13 SCLK falling edges have occurred, the track-and-hold goes back into track on the next SCLK rising edge, as shown at Point B in Figure 2 and Figure 3.
+On the 16th SCLK falling edge, the SDATA line goes back into three-state.
+If the rising edge of $\overline{\text{CS}}$ occurs before 16 SCLKs have elapsed, the conversion terminates and the SDATA line goes back into three-state.

-The conversion result from the AD7452 is provided on the SDATA output as a serial data stream.
+The conversion result from the AD7440/AD7450A is provided on the SDATA output as a serial data stream.
 The bits are clocked out on the falling edge of the SCLK input.
-The data stream of the AD7452 consists of four leading zeros followed by 12 bits of conversion data provided MSB first.
-The output coding is twos complement.
+The data stream of the AD7450A consists of four leading zeros followed by 12 bits of conversion data provided MSB first; the data stream of the AD7440 consists of four leading zeros, followed by the 10 bits of conversion data followed by two trailing zeros, which is also provided MSB first.
+In both cases, the output coding is twos complement.

-Sixteen serial clock cycles are required to perform a conversion and access data from the AD7452. \overline{CS} going low provides the first leading zero to be read in by the microcontroller or DSP.
+Sixteen serial clock cycles are required to perform a conversion and access data from the AD7440/AD7450A.
+CS going low provides the first leading zero to be read in by the DSP or microcontroller.
 The remaining data is then clocked out on the subsequent SCLK falling edges beginning with the second leading zero.
 Thus, the first falling clock edge on the serial clock provides the second leading zero.
 The final bit in the data transfer is valid on the 16th falling edge, having been clocked out on the previous (15th) falling edge.
-Once the conversion is complete and the data has been accessed after the 16 clock cycles, it is important to ensure that before the next conversion is initiated, enough time is left to meet the acquisition, and quiet time specifications (see the Timing Example).
+Once the conversion is complete and the data has been accessed after the 16 clock cycles, it is important to ensure that before the next conversion is initiated, enough time is left to meet the acquisition and quiet time specifications (see Timing Examples 1 and 2).
+To achieve 1 MSPS with an 18 MHz clock for $V{\rm DD}$ = 3 V and 5 V, an 18-clock burst performs the conversion and leaves enough time before the next conversion for the acquisition and quiet time.

-In applications with a slower SCLK, it may be possible to read in data on each SCLK rising edge, i.e., the first rising edge of SCLK after the \overline{CS} falling edge would have the leading zero provided and the 15th SCLK edge would have DB0 provided.
+In applications with a slower SCLK, it may be possible to read in data on each SCLK rising edge; that is, the first rising edge of SCLK after the $\overline{\text{CS}}$ falling edge would have the leading zero provided and the 15th SCLK edge would have DB0 provided.